Tooth Decay: What are Nursing Caries? - Baby Chick

 Share

-One night as you’re tucking your sweet baby in for the night, you get a little worried at the sight of some dull, brown spots on your child’s recently erupted pearly whites.
+One night, as you’re tucking your sweet baby in for the night, you get a little worried at the sight of some dull, brown spots on your child’s recently erupted baby teeth.
 You dismiss those unsightly spots as stains.
-You make a mental note to brush them a little harder and hope that they would soon disappear into thin air.
+You make a mental note to brush them a little harder and hope they will soon disappear into thin air.
 Unfortunately, the innocent-looking spots transform themselves into cavities!
 What in the world is happening to your baby’s teeth?
-This is what dentists call “nursing caries,” a form of early childhood tooth decay associated with inappropriate nursing practices.
+This is what dentists call “nursing caries,” a form of early childhood tooth decay associated with inappropriate nursing practices.1

 How Do They Happen?